Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-1/03-FASTQ-files_&_basic-QC.md

 ### Principles of read trimming: Downstream steps are more efficient

 Several algorithms exist for trimming reads in FASTQ format.
-Generally, these algorithms work by looking for matches to the sequence you specify at the 5' and 3' end of a read.
-You can specify the minimum number of bases you would like to be considered a match, as the algorithm will trim partial matches to the sequence you specify.
-Examples of sequences you might want to remove include: adapter sequences, polyA tails, or low quality bases.
+Generally, these algorithms work by searching for matches to specified sequences at  5' and 3' ends of reads.
+Examples of sequences you might want to remove include:
+- adapter sequences
+- polyA tails
+- low quality bases

 ![Read alignment](../figures/read_processing.png)

 ### Read trimming with cutadapt

-[Cutadapt](https://cutadapt.readthedocs.io/en/stable/) is a useful tool for cleaning up sequencing reads, and allows for multiple adapters to be specified simulatenously, and has numerous options that can be tweaked to control its behaviour.
+[Cutadapt](https://cutadapt.readthedocs.io/en/stable/) is a useful tool for cleaning up sequencing reads, and allows for multiple adapters to be specified simultaneously, and has numerous options that can be tweaked to control its behavior.

 Basic usage of cutadapt:
 ```bash